 During the coronavirus pandemic, we have implemented some new temporary guidance around visiting our Inpatient Unit.

-As the country gradually comes out of lockdown, we will be continuing to review our visiting policy, as we know how important visiting is to patients and their families.
+In line with healthcare settings across the UK, we are continuing to protect our vulnerable patients by continuing to request that visitors wear surgical masks, maintain social distance and test regularly when visiting the Inpatient Unit.
 Please respect the Inpatient Unit visiting policy which is in place to keep our very vulnerable patients safe at all times, and is as follows:

 Lateral Flow Covid Tests

-It is essential that all visitors to the Inpatient Unit wear a face covering on entry to the Hospice, and for the duration of their visit.
+It is essential that all visitors to the Inpatient Unit wear a face covering on entry to the Hospice, and for Inpatient visitors to wear a surgical mask (available from the reception desk) for the duration of their visit.

 Do not visit